KoenZomers/RingApi/README.md

 ## Version History

+0.2.2.1 - released Septembet 13, 2018

+- Fixed issue when using GetDoorbotHistoryRecording and it not downloading the actual recording.
+Thanks to Gary Quigley for reporting it!

 0.2.2 - released July 2, 2018

 - Ring seems to have switched off their old API command support.
 Updated the methods to use the new API.